braboj/tutorial-git/02-Concepts/03-git-objects.md

 ## Objects
-Git objects are files with a specific structure consisting of type, size and content.
-Git offers 4 types of object: **blob**, **tree**, **commit** and **tag**.
-Git stores the objects in .git/objects.

-Each object has a unique 40 bytes long identification code.
+Objects are data containers having a unique 40 digits long identification code.
 A hash function is used to generate the code.
 Hash functions have the special property to transform data sets of any size to data sets of a fixed size.

 ```shell
 $ git log -1